patanjali/personal_webpage/content/author/patanjali/_index.md

 +++
 Hi,
-I am Ph.D student at IIT Madras advised by Dr. V. Kamakoti.
+I am  a Ph.D student at IIT Madras advised by Dr. V. Kamakoti.
 I am affiliated with RISE Lab in the Computer Science Department.

 I like to work on problems related to energy efficient computing, harware security and computer architecture.
 My passion to teach and I hope to join the academia eventually.
 My hobbies are reading books and photography.
 I am always looking for collaborations, so feel free to contact me.